Outbound Playbook: Tips and Tactics for Running Cold Email

 Figuring out your sales persona

 Sales personas are the “secret ingredient” for effective outreach, especially if you use AI sales platforms to generate content and run your campaigns.
+It’s only logical that they are the primary focus of this article.
+However, the sales persona thing is much more than that.
+So stay tuned.

 While there’s no 100% “tried and true” way of building a persona, these are the essentials you’ll need to include: